Google BigQuery

 BigQuery Reservations

-Capacity-based pricing model for predictable workloads with dedicated compute slots
+Capacity-based pricing model offering dedicated compute slots for predictable workloads and cost management